 During that first stilted week in Sri Lanka, back in my mother’s life, I wondered how much all that meditation had really changed her.

-Starved of outside company, or at least company she felt comfortable letting her nun-guard slip around, the criticism flowed out of her in bilious waves; her mother was self-centered and reprehensible, her sister uniquely selfish.
+Starved of outside company, or at least company she felt comfortable letting her nun-guard slip around, the criticism flowed out of her in bilious waves; this person was self-centered and reprehensible, another, uniquely selfish.
 How unfortunate was her karma to be surrounded by such people?

 She’d default to vague arguments about how “science has proven Buddhism” and snap when challenged.